Melissa F. Baird

 - PhD, Anthropology, University of Oregon

-Melissa employs diverse methods and draws on a broad range of research experiences to examine the ecological, social, and political impacts of resource extraction.
-Her book manuscript, Critical Heritage Landscapes, in the Cultural Heritage Series, is under review with University Press of Florida.
+Her book manuscript, Critical Heritage Landscapes, in the Cultural Heritage Series, is in press with University Press of Florida.
 She asks: What are the implications of cultural landscapes as heritage?
 What are the political and historical realities interpreting and ‘making landscapes’?

 - Heritage landscapes